altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 ~Self~.~Martha~.get("onLeftFoot").transform(helm)
 `
-~Martha felt her left shoe transform into a diver's helmet~ *The helmet crawled - melted - along her body and encompassed her head* ~It formed around her head just before it went under the sludge~ *Submerged in the sludge something pulled her further down, into a memory.
+~Martha felt her left shoe transform into a diver's helmet~ *The helmet crawled - melted - up her leg just as it bent into the memory.
+It slid along her sinking body, staying just above the sludge.
+It formed around her head just as it was pulled under.
+Submerged in the sludge something pulled her further down, into a memory.
 She landed on the grass below her tree house*
 ~Pain rushed through her knees as she collapsed, then her shoulders~ *Martha turn over, facing the sky*
-~She saw throw a circular port hole, with thin bars across~ 'M::Do not look left.'
+~She saw throw a circular port hole, with thin bars across, a diver's helmet~ 'M::Do not look left.'
 ~Next to her was her older brother.
 Lying still, face down...